bernard-rr/mendable_scraper/README.md

 # Mendable Scraper Suite

-This repository contains utilities to fetch metadata from YouTube channels, fetch video transcripts, fetch transcripts from entire channels, and scrape data from YAML files (like OpenAPI specs).
+This repository contains utilities to fetch metadata from YouTube channels, fetch video transcripts, fetch transcripts from entire channel, and scrape data from YAML files (like OpenAPI specs).

 Below you'll find a description of each utility and how to use them.